-Germany’s Federal Ministries fund 37 federal R&D institutions.
+Germany’s federal ministries fund 42 federal R&D institutions.
+In addition to this, the ministries constantly work with other research institutions.
 This departmental research is always directly related to the respective ministry’s field of activity.
-The main objective of this research is to support the ministry’s activities and provide the necessary scientific basis for the execution of government measures.
+The main objective of this kind of research is to support the ministry’s activities and provide the necessary scientific basis for the execution of government measures.

-Departmental research institutes are 100% publicly funded.
-The planned total budget in 2014 was approx. 1.8 billion euros, with 910 million euros allocated to R&D.
+Departmental research institutes are primarily publicly funded.
+Approx. 5% of these research institutions’ revenues come from their commercial activities.
+The total budget in 2018 was approx. 2.4 billion euros, with 1.2 billion euros allocated to R&D.